-Can you have more then one of the same Saga in play?
+Can you have more than one of the same Saga in play?

 Yes you can.
 Saga does not mean legendary.

-Can I return Saga to my hand in response to the last chapter?
+Can I return a Saga to my hand in response to the last chapter?

 How to destroy a Saga?

-You can destroy Sagas with cards that destroy enchantments – for example Naturalize.
-Your opponent will still get at least first chapter’s effect.
+You can destroy Sagas with cards that destroy enchantments – for example, Naturalize.
+Your opponent will still get at least the first chapter’s effect.
 Because as we said, you can’t respond to getting a Lore counter.

 - Deckbuilding Guide – 9 Tips to make better MTG decks

-You can find every Saga ever printed with this search on Gatherer (offical MTG search engine).
+You can also find every Saga ever printed with this search on Gatherer (official MTG search engine).

-Until next time, may the Sagas win you plenty of games.
+Until next time, may Sagas win you plenty of games.